Why resistance to California’s air pollution law is a sign of progress

 At the same time, Cushing explains, the cap-and-trade bill misses important opportunities: First, it prevents regulators from restricting the carbon emissions from any one plant.
 And it allows for industries to offset their emissions by, for example, planting trees hundreds of miles away.
 That doesn’t help people in the communities around industrial polluters, and there are real questions as to how well offsets work at all.

 Cushing coauthored a recent assessment of California’s current cap-and-trade scheme, which found that the state’s highest emitters were polluting more after the system was put in place than before.
 Those facilities — which were overwhelmingly located in low-income communities and areas populated by people of color — sometimes paid for their emissions by buying offsets for projects beyond the state’s borders.
-(Grist board member Rachel Morello-Frosch was a co-author on that report.)
+(Grist board member Rachel Morello-Frosch was a coauthor on that report.)

-According to Strela Cervas, co-director of the California Environmental Justice Alliance, the new pair of laws “lacks teeth.”
+According to Strela Cervas, codirector of the California Environmental Justice Alliance, the new pair of laws “lacks teeth.”
 In fact, she wrote in a statement, the state appears focused “on making it as cheap as possible for industry to comply.”

 She’s got a point: Governor Brown brought the Chamber of Commerce and some Republicans on board by structuring the policy so it would drive as little industry out of state as possible.